-What are you supposed to do at an intersection where there is both a sign prohibiting right turns on red and a green arrow?
+What must I do at an intersection where there is both a sign prohibiting right turns on red and a right green arrow?

 At all intersections with traffic lights and a green arrow, motorists have priority when turning in the direction of the arrow.
 Since the green arrow indicates that the manoeuvre is protected, there is no possible conflict with other vehicles or with pedestrians.

 Consequently, when the right green arrow is on, the No Right Turn on Red Light sign should not be taken into account, because motorists can turn right safely and pedestrians cannot cross the roadway.
 However, when the right green arrow disappears and the red light is on, motorists cannot turn right and must comply with the prohibition in effect.

 What must I do at an intersection when the pedestrian signal is on (white outline or flashing hand)?